-Zhu, Hinds, Souther Kim, Sioutas United (2002) America rn California, States of a This study observed an approximate 250% higher concentration of ultrafine particles in the air near Interstates 405 and 710.
+Kim, Sioutas Southern California, United States of America This study observed an approximate 250% higher concentration of ultrafine particles in the air near Interstates 405 and 710.
 The pollution decreased back to normal level steadily about 300 meters, downwind from the motorway.
-Apart from that, researchers found the ultrafine particles are more toxic than larger particles, even though they have the same chemical composition. -- ---------------------------------- --
+Apart from that, researchers found the ultrafine particles are more toxic than larger particles, even though they have the same chemical composition. -------------- --- --